rapidrecast/www.rapidrecast.io/content/blog/2024.12.27-rbac-in-rust/index.md

 Subjects have no differentiation in the Casbin system - they are simply treated as strings.
 You have 2 options here - enforce string formats so that you enforce this.
 Alternatively, do not enforce string formats and let things flow as you want.
-You likely dont want that - users can find ways of predicting patterns and then you have no control over that.
+You likely don't want that - users can find ways of predicting patterns and then you have no control over that.

 ## Casbin and Rust